kern/hackbot/README.md

 You'll need to set a few configuration options before using the hackbot in `config.json`.
-Add your Facebook Group ID, the refresh rate in milliseconds, and the IDs of the group's administrators to the configuration file.
+Add your Facebook Group ID, the refresh rate in milliseconds, and the IDs of the group's moderators to the configuration file.

 To generate an access token, open up the [Facebook Graph API Explorer](https://developers.facebook.com/tools/explorer/) and make sure you're